- Who We Serve

 “This engagement gave me actionable customer insights, which helps us guide our partners, marketing, and branding.
 It even helps us build a better product.”

-Simplifying the cross-channel customer experience with interactive digital touchpoints, speeds purchase and turns multi-vendor disconnects into valuable relationship-building opportunities.
+Simplifying and aligning a cross-channel customer experience delivery turns multi-vendor disconnects into valuable relationship-building opportunities.

 Challenge: How to deliver a unified customer experience, when multiple partners affect the outcome

-Poor performance results provide a better learning opportunity than positive ones, especially for a successful organization with a long history and a lot of partners.
+Poor performance results provide a better learning opportunity than positive ones, especially for a successful organization with a long history and many partners.

-Findings: Low loyalty and negative word-of-mouth reflected a disconnect between internal perceptions and reality
+Findings: Low loyalty and negative word-of-mouth revealed a disconnect between perception and reality

 Recommendations: Replace partner silos with a shared customer experience vision and newly collaborative, cross-channel organization

-Results: Learn from the past and create a revitalized, more customer-focused company
+Results: Learning from past mistakes re-centers and revitalizes this customer-focused company

-By aligning employees and partners with a shared vision of customer experience excellence (and the data to measure and monitor success), the company was able to focus on “delighting” customers at the touchpoints and across the channels that matter most, while closing gaps across the journey.
+By aligning employees and partners with a shared vision of customer experience excellence (and with clear markers by which to measure and monitor success), the company was able to focus on closing gaps across the journey by seamlessly serving—and at opportune moments delighting—customers at the touchpoints and across the channels that matter most.
 As a team, they now see that enabling a consistent experience that delivers at or above customer expectations is the greatest loyalty driver of all.